Brief closes seed round led by EPIC Ventures. Read the announcement.

 The same question comes up again.
 You discuss it again.
 Someone says "I thought we already decided this."
 You had.
 But the rationale did not survive the meeting.

-Decisions that aren't anchored are relitigated.
+Decisions that are not anchored are relitigated.
 Every time.

 Follow-through gaps

 The commitment was made.
 The action item was noted somewhere.
 Weeks later, nothing happened.
-Not because anyone was negligent — because the commitment lived in no system anyone maintained.
+Not because anyone was negligent, but because the commitment lived in no system anyone maintained.

 What gets tracked gets done.
 Most things are not tracked.